Cerizzze/TechChallenge/response to ex.1.md

 **And** has claimed and obtained several tokens
 **And** goes to Freebis Vault / “your history” section
 **When** user hovers the mouse over a token
-**Then** the name of the game where the token was obtained from is diplayed above the thumbnail
+**Then** the name of the game where the token was obtained from is displayed above the thumbnail

 --------------------